 Summer in Sturgis

 In June and July, the town hosts Music on Main, a family-friendly event featuring live music every Wednesday at 6 p.m.
 Along with food trucks, there’s face painting, bounce houses, balloon-animal makers and a Strider bike course for the kids.
 The weekly mountain bike race series ends in downtown, as well, making for a fun scene.
-Don't miss a summer Sturgis tradition, the fireworks show on July 3, 2020.
+In 2020, President Trump attended a longtime Sturgis tradition, the fireworks show on July 3.

 The Sturgis Motorcycle Rally